< Browse to Previous Essay | Browse to Next Essay >

-In 1975, “The Buck Stops Here,” produced with Charley Royer, helped end the political career of August Mardesich (b.
-1920), a pro-business Democrat, Senate majority leader, and the most powerful member of the State Legislature.
+In 1975, “The Buck Stops Here,” produced with Charley Royer, helped end the political career of August Mardesich (1920-2016), a pro-business Democrat, Senate majority leader, and the most powerful member of the State Legislature.

 Bob Royer was particularly proud of “A Political Chautauqua,” a series that examined the issues in the 1975 elections.
 Management apparently wasn’t all that impressed, so the Royers and McGaffin bought their own ads to promote the series.

 In 1981, KING-TV sent McGaffin and cameraman Randy Partin to El Salvador for three weeks, when U.S. involvement in Central America was still below the public's radar.
 They were in a mountain hamlet, “doing some footage on how the guerrillas were destroying villages in a kind of ‘scorched earth’ policy,” when members of the Farrabundo Marti Brigade captured them (Voorhees).